 If you want your code to be mobile responsive, you’ll need to include media queries.
 A media query is a CSS component that allows your content to adapt to different devices.
 To learn more, check out the W3C Recommendation for Media Queries and the Litmus guide to How to Code a Responsive Email from Scratch.

-- Use the Content Manager or absolute paths for images and files.
+- Use the Content Studio or absolute paths for images and files.

-Use our Content Manager to host files and images for your campaign.
-Grab the file URL from the Content Manager and paste it into your code in the Code block.
+Use our Content Studio to host files and images for your campaign.
+Grab the file URL from the Content Studio and paste it into your code in the Code block.
 If you host your images on your own server, use absolute paths.